New Zealand public holidays 2021 -2022

 On the day, NZ citizenship ceremonies are held, public gatherings occur, parties, social events, Maori hui on maraes occur and at Waitangi itself in recent years, protests.

 Regional Anniversary Days in NZ are heavily geared towards making the most of the spring and summer months, allowing residents additional long weekends when the weather lends itself to outdoor activities.

 Most public holidays are from December through to April (also when the weather is best).
 NZ faces a long winter with few holidays, so this is a duration when leave is best used to break up the winter with spells off for skiing or travelling to the northern hemisphere for some relief.

 Visiting NZ during a public holiday

-The best time to visit NZ is February – March.
+The best time to visit NZ is between February and March.
 It is worth noting that between Christmas and New Year, shops may have limited hours and businesses tend to shut down.

 NZ school holiday and term dates

-If you’re looking for school holiday and school term dates for New Zealand, you can view them here.
+If you’re looking for school holidays and school term dates for New Zealand, you can view them here.

 Why are Mother’s Day and Father’s Day not listed as NZ public holidays?

-Both Mother’s Day and Father’s Day are Observances rather than a public holiday for Kiwis.
+Both Mother’s Day and Father’s Day are Observances rather than public holidays for Kiwis.
 Unfortunately, NZ does not receive a legislated holiday or day off in lieu.